 How Can We Design Communities Where Kids and Families Thrive?

-A new funding opportunity will engage teams in six selected communities to create healthier environments for kids and families.
+A funding opportunity engages teams in six selected communities to create healthier environments for kids and families.

 How can we build healthier communities where children and families thrive?